zzzprojects/learn-orm/tutorials/fsharp/basic-syntax.md

 # Basic Syntax

 F# is the latest addition to the Microsoft Visual Studio language family.
-There are many exciting reasons to learn F# such as, clean syntax, powerful multi-threading capabilities and its interoperability with other Microsoft .NET Framework languages.
+There are many exciting reasons to learn F# such as clean syntax, powerful multi-threading capabilities, and its interoperability with other Microsoft .NET Framework languages.

  - F# is not designed to be an academic language, its syntax allows you to use functional techniques to solve problems in new and better ways while still supporting the object-oriented and imperative styles that you are accustomed to as a .NET developer.
  - Unlike other .NET languages, F#'s multi-paradigm structure allows you to choose the best style of programming for the problem that you are trying to solve.
  - Functional programming in F# is about writing concise, powerful code to solve practical software problems.
- - It is about using techniques like higher order functions and function composition to create powerful and easy to understand behaviors.
+ - It is about using techniques like higher-order functions and function composition to create powerful and easy-to-understand behaviors.
- - It is also about making your code easier to understand, test and parallelize by removing hidden complexities.
+ - It is also about making your code easier to understand, test, and parallelize by removing hidden complexities.

 ## F# vs C-Style Languages